CUFP/cufp.org/src/site/2014/2014-09-04_0900_1230_t2-stefan-wehr-haskell-in-the-real-world.md

 Emin Karayel works for factis research GmbH and has more than ten years of experience in software engineering, with a focus on the design of algorithms for natural language processing, machine learning and information retrieval.
-He is using Haskell professionally for one year.
+He has been using Haskell professionally for one year.
 </div>